ggiemr/GGI_TLM/README.md

 parameters plus frequency dependent lumped impedance models.

 Link to Ngspice for 3D circuit simulation

+PML implementation based on: J. Odeyemi, A. Vukovic, T. M. Benson, P. Sewell, A Complex Domain Mappping of the SCN for an Effective PML Implementation in TLM, Submitted for publication, IEEE Trans Antennas and Propagation, 2019.

 Outputs suitable for 3D visualisation and animation using paraview.